wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-android/fme-android-impact-analysis.md

 ## Executive Summary

 The VWO Android SDK is designed with performance optimization as a core principle.
-Through asynchronous initialization, intelligent caching mechanisms, and efficient resource management, the SDK minimizes its impact on application performance while delivering robust feature management and experimentation capabilities.
+Through asynchronous initialization, intelligent caching mechanisms, and efficient resource management, the SDK minimizes its impact on application performance while delivering robust Feature Experimentation capabilities.

 ## Application Launch Performance